gablabc/gablabc.github.io/_posts/2025-01-07-NonParamAdditiveModels.md

 ![spline_basis](/images/blog-bb/EBM_adults_legend.png)

 The blue distribution represents men, while in red one represents women.
-The importance of \\(x_i\\) toward the men/women Gap is the difference in average of \\(h_i\\) between these two distributions.
+The importance of \\(x_i\\) toward the men-women Gap is the difference between the average of \\(h_i\\) for the blue and red distributions.
 These plots reveal that a larger proportion of women (compared to men) are not married.
 Since being married increases the model numerical output, men have (on average) a higher score than women.

 ## Ouverture

 Explainable Boosting Machines (EBMs) are state-of-the-art Non-Parametric Additive Models.
 Such models can be explained locally, they can be edited to better align with prior-knowledge, and they can explain disparities between subgroups (*e.g.* men and women).
-As a result,As a result,  EBMs are my **go-to** method whenever I am starting exploring a new dataset or Machine Learning usecase.
+As a result,  EBMs are my **go-to** method whenever I am starting a new Machine Learning project.